SeismoCaro/Quasi-Love-Wave-Detections/README.md

 # Quasi-Love-Wave-Detections
 - Matlab code for the analysis of Quasi-Love waves from seismic surface wave data.
 - Written by Caroline Eakin
-- Please acknowledge and refer to the following paper for further details: Eakin (2021), Quasi-Love wave scattering reveals tectonic history of Australia and its margins reflected by mantle anisotropy, _Communications Earth & Environment_,2,210, https://doi.org/10.1038/s43247-021-00276-7
+- Please acknowledge and refer to the following paper for further details: Eakin (2021), Quasi-Love wave scattering reveals tectonic history of Australia and its margins reflected by mantle anisotropy, _Communications Earth & Environment_, 2, 210, https://doi.org/10.1038/s43247-021-00276-7
 - Code reproduces Figure S1 of the above paper.

 **Overview of Quasi-Love Waves**